JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 chunks(array::AbstractArray, ichunk::Int, nchunks::Int, type::Symbol=:batch)
 ```

-that returns a range of indexes of `array`, given the number of chunks in
+that returns the range of indexes corresponding to the work items in the input `array` that are associated with chunk number `ichunk`.
-which the array is to be split, `nchunks`, and the current chunk number `ichunk`.

 ### Example